-UNICEF maintains a complete data repository to track the plight of children and women around the world.
-The data can also be used to study the pandemic’s effects on children’s education, health, economic state and nutrition, among other things.
+UNICEF maintains a complete data repository that tracks the plight of children and women around the world.
+UNICEF also studies the effect of the COVID 19 pandemic on children’s education, health, nutrition, and economic status.

 Repository 6: World Bank Open Data

-The World Bank Open Data is a large up-to-date data resource for economic and financial data.
-Statistics on GDP rates, logistics, worldwide energy consumption, global money disbursement, administration, and much more are maintained.
+World Bank Open Data is another extensive, up-to-date data resource for economic and financial data.
+The world bank maintains statistics on GDP rates, logistics, worldwide energy consumption, global money disbursement, administration, and much more.

 Repository 7: Open Data Network

-The Open Data Network is a huge data repository for various economic, financial and demographic data.
-Datasets from categories such as infrastructure, education, transportation, and even politics are available.
+The Open Data Network is also a vast data repository for economic, financial, and demographic data.
+This resource contains datasets from categories like infrastructure and transportation as well as education and even politics.

 Repository 8: European Union Open Data Portal

-The European Union Open Data Portal is the official catalogue of EU statistics related to energy, commerce, education, agriculture, among other categories.
-There are more than 1,080,000 datasets that can be searched via category or country.
+The European Union Open Data Portal, another European database, is the official catalog of EU statistics related to energy, commerce, education, and agriculture.
+It contains more than 1,080,000 datasets searchable by category or country.

 Repository 9: Global Financial Data

-Global Financial Data is an organization that maintains financial and economics datasets from around the world.
-Economic and market indicators, income data, GDP statistics, commodities, bond prices and returns and other similar categories are catered for.
-Global Financial Data requires a subscription to access its resources.
-A free subscription allows access to complete datasets.
+Next, Global Financial Data maintains financial and economic datasets from around the world.
+Economic and market indicators, income data, GDP statistics, commodities, bond prices, and returns.
+Global Financial Data requires a subscription to access its resources, but a free subscription allows access to complete datasets.

 Repository 10: Financial Times

-Financial Times is a major repository for economic and financial data, and covers the global market data from various continents.
-Data archives are available, however, a subscription is required to view them.
+Finally, the Financial Times is a significant repository for economic and financial data and covers the global market.
+These data archives are available, however, only by subscription.

 With over 100 charts and graphs to choose from and 2000+ choropleth maps, FusionCharts is the first choice of a data scientist for a powerful data visualization tool.
-It also comes with extensive documentation and easy to follow tutorials.
-You can access FusionCharts from almost all popular frameworks including Django, Svelte, Java and React, just to name a few.
+It also comes with extensive documentation and easy-to-follow tutorials.
+You can access FusionCharts from almost all popular frameworks, including Django, Svelte, Java, and React, to name a few.